 What inspires you in this poem?

-Artist Bailey Bob Bailey: As fate would have it I’ve been dealing a lot lately with my aging father and dog, the poem felt like a television episode I’d been living.
+Artist Bailey Bob Bailey: As fate would have it, I’ve been dealing a lot lately with my aging father and dog.
+The poem felt like a television episode in which I’d been living.

 What did you think an artist would pick up on from your poem?